 9. You Understand the True Power of Neutral Tones

-Neutral tones and farmhouse décor go hand-in-hand, and there are lots of design-specific reasons for that.
-Almost all of the experts I spoke with agree that it’s one of the key elements of a farmhouse-style home.
+Neutral tones and farmhouse decor go hand-in-hand, and there are lots of design-specific reasons for that.
+Almost all of the experts we spoke with agree that it’s one of the key elements of a farmhouse-style home.

 But as Liz at Within the Grove points out, the best thing about neutral palettes is the versatility.
 “A neutral paint color can help set the foundation of a room or home that allows a blending of styles and spaces to take place.
 Not to mention, home decor can easily be switched up with a neutral color palette used on the walls.”

-10. You’ve Made It to the End of This List, and You’re Wondering Who Else You Could Follow on Insta for Some Drool-worthy Farmhouse Content
+10. You're Always Looking on Insta for Some Drool-worthy Farmhouse Content

-Happy scrolling, my fellow farmhouse décor fans!
+Happy scrolling, fellow farmhouse decor fans!
 May all your wooden tables be set with the perfect mishmash of vintage bowls, gingham linens, and dried flower arrangements.